 Dog probiotics are a new healthy trend in the dog and pet industry right now.
-The truth is, dog probiotics are an essential supplement for dog health.
-However, it seems that a host of brands are adding probiotics to their food and new probiotic supplements for dogs are showing up all the time.
+The truth is, probiotics for dogs are an essential, natural supplement.
+While we don't fully understand why they help, the evidence is clear that they are very beneficial for dog health.
+It appears now that a host of brands are adding probiotics to their food and new probiotic supplements for dogs are showing up all the time at PetSmart and online.
 We wanted to know which dog probiotics we could trust.

 (see reader comments below)

 Problem #1: Not all probiotics are alike.
 Many products are unstable and lose their beneficial properties in the dog's stomach before the probiotics can reach the intestine.
 The intestine is where the probiotics need to plant in order to seed the dog's intestinal tract with healthy flora.
 Some probiotics are already unavailable (dead) when you purchase the product.

 Problem #2: Many probiotic formulas that claim to be made for dogs are really just human formulas marketed for pets.
 Bacteria is host-specific, giving your dog a random multi-strain probiotic may be a mistake.